torinaki/scrutinizer/doc/index.rst

 Configuration
 -------------
-Scrutinizer relies on Yaml to provide it with configuration data; it scans different locations for this data.
-Most of the time, you either place a ``.scrutinizer.yml`` file in your repository, or if you have the same configuration for all branches insert the configuration directly on the settings page.

-Most tools allow you to specify a global configuration which is applicable to your entire project, and also to override this global config for selected sub-paths.
-The general structure looks like this:

-.. code-block :: yaml

-    tools:
-        tool-name:
-            config:
-                # Global Configuration goes here

-            path_configs:
-                -
-                    paths: [some-dir/*]
-                    config:
-                        # Configuration for all files in some-dir/ goes here

-In the different language sections, you find all the specific options which are available for each tool.
+Scrutinizer uses configuration data in Yaml format to determine which build steps to conduct, it scans different locations for this data.
+The first source that exists, will win:

+1. Configuration data when manually scheduling a command
+2. ``.scrutinizer.yml`` file in the root directory of your repository
+3. Repository-wide configuration data (defined under the "Settings" tab of your repository)

+To learn more about the configuration structure, see the :doc:`configuration chapter <configuration/index>`.